jihor/hiatus-spring-boot/README.md

 ### API Description
 #### REST API

-The following REST API is available when using spring-boot-starter-hiatus:
+The following REST API is available when using hiatus-spring-boot-starter:

 * `/hiatus_on`, method = `POST` - go on hiatus